G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 ## Log fields

-The following table contains a full list of available log fields.
+The following table contains a complete list of available log fields.
 Fields formatted in italics relate to our internal CDN system, so you can ignore them.

 You can check other fields—they can be helpful for traffic analysis or statistics.